 Step IV: Apply soap

 You can now turn on the pressure washer and start streaming the soapy water on the vinyl siding.
-While at that, ensure you avoid the laps of the siding as this will only trap water inside them and penetrate the insulation.
+While at that, ensure you avoid the laps of the vinyl siding as this will only trap water inside them and penetrate the insulation.
 This is because it’s almost impossible for trapped water to dry off, and that will eventually lead to water damage.
-Also, do not point the spray upwards, and using a tall ladder will make the work even easier.
+Also, do not point the spray upwards, and using a tall ladder will make the washing even easier.

 Note, the water should also be kept off the corners, but if you fail at doing so, then you should ensure you dry them with a towel when you are done.
 While the wide coverage of 60 degrees, with its straight blast, seems quite convenient, it does not help lift off the dirt beneath as well as the 45 degrees does.
 Therefore, always aim the wand at 45 degrees.